-We have a passion for dogs, my husband and I are already certified groomers and hydrotherapists in efforts to work with dogs but our own experience with raw lead us here.
+We have a passion for dogs, and our own experience with raw lead us here.
 Most of my raw knowledge is from the experts in the field, self taught through researching many books and attending webinars but to give my self some added credibility I also received my certification in Canine Nutrition.

 Health Mutts aim is to be completely transparent.
 All of my meats come from the Oulton’s family of Martock Glen Farm in Windsor, N.S unless otherwise specified on the label.
 We have an open kitchen door policy which means you are welcome to poke your head in and see for yourself the equipment and processing the product goes through.
 I will attempt to carry product for all levels of raw feeders and encourage a community of learning and sharing.
 I am certainly at your disposal and what I can’t answer I am happy to research to help as much as I possibly can.